 I didn’t know, but I somehow always knew. as treasures have been sent or discovered, and upon acquiring the initial Sea Glass Center collection, I found myself organizing items into these “future displays” or “well if there was ever a museum.”
 “The origin glass collection” for the bottles and the matching pieces from which they are sourced, the beautiful floor tiles from different countries that could be displayed together to note their differences in style and age, shells and so many other treasures collected by beachcombers from around the world.

 And of course we will have a shop, to highlight the beauty of the artisans who create gorgeous work using gifts from the sea.

-Take a look at our reward levels and choose one that is affordable for you.
-We have some great rewards available in return when we meet our goal!
-After the money has been raised we will be accepting sea glass donations again as well.
 If you would like to contact us for details, just let me know- you can email me at firstname.lastname@example.org.
 We are a team of beachcombers from around the world- let’s all work together to make this place the best it can be; it’s here for all of us!
 Join me and let’s make this dream a reality!

 Meet our Board- special thanks to these amazing partners:

 Our Board of Directors includes Kim Hannon, President of the North American Sea Glass Association and the St. Michaels Business Association and owner of Ophiuroidea, Kirsti Scott, Publisher of Beachcombing Magazine owner of Etched by the Sea and newest board member of the North American Sea Glass Association, Richard LaMotte, founder of the North American Sea Glass Association and author of Pure Sea Glass, and Danielle Perrault, Founder of The Sea Glass Center and owner of The Deep Blue in Kennebunk Maine.